 2. Publish content consistently

 Blogs need content.
-Lots of content.
 Content is what keeps people coming to your blog.
 A consistent blog keeps people coming regularly.
 It also encourages Google to crawl your site more often.
 Posting content frequently allows you to rank for different search results, which helps you drive more traffic to your blog.

 People view blogs that generate content often and consistently as reliable and up to date.